amongDOHEE/yt-ydrv2-onboard-fe/README.md

 REACT_APP_CHANNEL_SUMMARY:
 This is a URL where you can get the channel trend information for a specific period.

+REACT_APP_VIDEO_LIST:
+This is the URL used to load the list of video.need keyword.

+REACT_APP_VIDEO_SUMMARY:
+This is a URL where you can get the video information for a specific period.

+REACT_APP_VIDEO_INFO:
+This is the URL used to get specific video information (title, number of subscribers, etc.)

 ```

 ### Prerequisites